Park to Park Shuttle to Chautauqua 2023

 - Short, 10-minute-or-so ride

-Paid Parking: Paid parking ($2.50/hr) is very limited but is available in designated areas in and around Chautauqua.
+Paid Parking at Chautauqua: Paid parking is $2.50 per hour from 8am to 5pm on summer weekends and summer holidays along the Chautauqua Park green parking areas, on Baseline Road near the park, at the Chautauqua Ranger Cottage lot and in the neighborhood north of Chautauqua Park.
 Download the Parkmobile app or the WaytoPark app to pay, or use the kiosks on Baseline, at the Ranger Cottage and near the Dining Hall to pay using your license plate.

 During fall, winter and spring, there is no shuttle or satellite parking service, and parking is free at Chautauqua.

-- Bathrooms You'll find bathrooms at the Ranger Cottage and around the back of the Chautauqua Dining Hall.
+- Bathrooms You'll find bathrooms at the Ranger Cottage and the Chautauqua Dining Hall.

 - Real-Time Trail Map This OSMP map is great for checking for real-time closures due to wildlife nesting or for other reasons.
 You can also see how busy your trail tends to be with the colored dots.
 Zoom in to see specific trails more closely.